jclaveau/php-logical-filter/docs/JClaveau-LogicalFilter-LogicalFilter.md

 ### addRules

-    \JClaveau\LogicalFilter\LogicalFilter JClaveau\LogicalFilter\LogicalFilter::addRules()
+    \JClaveau\LogicalFilter\LogicalFilter JClaveau\LogicalFilter\LogicalFilter::addRules(string $operation, array $rules_description)

-This method gathers different ways to define the rules of a LogicalFilter.
+This method parses different ways to define the rules of a LogicalFilter.

 + You can add N already instanciated Rules.
 + You can provide 3 arguments: $field, $operator, $value